 If uploads are slow or incomplete, mobile users can keep the app open and 'awake' in the foreground, or re-open the app when they are next on a faster network connection.

 How can users check the progress of uploads?

-Users can check file upload progress in two places - on the app and on the platform website.
+Users can check upload progress two ways - on the app and on the website platform.

 Using the app, the settings screen shows a count of files that are waiting to be uploaded.
-If there is no count shown, then all files have been uploaded.
+If there is no count shown all files have been uploaded.

-Using the website, the Data area will show the form entries that have been uploaded.
-You can hoover over each entry row to see the upload status of the files for that entry.
+Using the website, the data area will show the form entries that have been uploaded.
+You can hover over each entry row to see the upload status of the files for that entry.
 This gives you a count of how many files have been uploaded out of the total files for that entry.